-Mental Health Peer Support Services is considered medically necessary for 1 or more of the following:
+ARTS Peer Support Services are considered medically necessary for 1 or more of the following:

-- Initial treatment with all of the following: - Members 21 years or older qualifying for MH Peer Support Services shall meet the all following requirements: - 1.
-Have a documented mental health disorder diagnosis - 2.
-Require recovery oriented services for all the following - a. the acquisition of skills needed to engage in and maintain recovery; and - b. the development of self-advocacy skills to achieve a decreasing dependency on formalized treatment systems; and, - c. increasing responsibilities, wellness potential, and shared accountability for the member's own recovery; and - 3.
-Demonstrate moderate to severe functional impairment because of the diagnosis that interferes with or limits performance (relative to the person's ethnic or cultural environment) in at least 1 of the following domains: - educational (e.g., obtaining a high school or college degree); - social (e.g., developing a social support system); - vocational (e.g., obtaining part-time or full-time employment); - self-maintenance (e.g., managing symptoms, understanding his or her illness, living more independently). - Members aged 18-20 who meet the medical necessity criteria for MH Peer Support Services may choose to receive MH Peer Support Services or Family Support Partners depending on their needs and medical necessity. - Continued Stay services with all of the following: - Medical necessity service criteria continues to be met - Progress notes shall document the status of progress relative to the goals identified in the Recovery, Resiliency, and Wellness Plan
+- Initial treatment with all of the following: - Members 21 years or older qualifying for MH Peer Support Services shall meet all of the following: - Require recovery-oriented assistance and support for all of the following: - The acquisition of skills needed to engage in and maintain recovery; and - for the development of self-advocacy skills to achieve a higher level of community tenure while decreasing dependency on formalized treatment systems; and - to increase responsibilities, wellness potential, and shared accountability for the member's own recovery; - Have a documented substance use disorder or co-occurring mental health and substance use disorder diagnoses. - Demonstrate moderate to severe functional impairment because of the diagnosis that interferes with or limits performance (relative to the person's ethnic or cultural environment) in at least 1 of the following: - educational (e.g., obtaining a high school or college degree); - social (e.g., developing a social support system); - vocational (e.g., obtaining part-time or full-time employment); - self-maintenance (e.g., managing symptoms, understanding his or her illness, living more independently). - Members aged 18-20 may choose to receive ARTS Peer Support Services or ARTS Family Support Partners depending on their needs and medical necessity. - Continued Stay services with all of the following:

-The individual continues to require the monthly minimum contact requirements
+- o Medical necessity service criteria continues to be met - Progress notes shall document the status of progress relative to the goals identified in the Recovery, Resiliency, and Wellness Plan - The individual continues to require the monthly minimum contact requirements